778569/Mall-Customers-Analyzing/README.md

 - Age - Age of the customer
 - Annual Income (k$) - Annual Income of the customee
 - Spending Score (1-100) - Score assigned by the mall based on customer behavior and spending nature

+### For What we use the database

+Identify the pattern of the customer.